alloy-city/AViS/modelling/docs/use_cases/didactic_material/watch_video.md

-A instância cliente deverá ser capaz de reproduzir videos do YouTube, a partir do ID do vídeo.
+A instância cliente deverá ser capaz de reproduzir vídeos do YouTube, a partir do ID do vídeo.